Check back regularly for updates – Questions or comments? Leave them at the bottom

 – No Service?
 No problem with walkie talkies

-– Portable speakers like these I just got these UE booms last forever and easy to use!
+– Portable speakers like these.
+I just got these UE booms that last forever and are easy to use!
 Plus they are waterproof!

-– Sleeping bag and pillow – For a 3-season great down bag this Mountain Hardwear Heratio sleeping bag is a steal
+– Sleeping bag and pillow: For a three-season great down bag this Mountain Hardwear Heratio sleeping bag is a steal*

-* if it’s cold be sure to strip down to your base layer in your sleeping bag – undies, socks, shirt (preferably moisture wicking) and hat.
-The sleeping bag is meant to insulate you, if you having clothing on it can’t!
-If you have been sweating change into a new clean DRY layer first, too!
+* If it’s cold, be sure to strip down to your base layer in your sleeping bag – undies, socks, shirt (preferably moisture wicking), and hat.
+The sleeping bag is meant to insulate you.
+If you have clothing on – it can’t!
+If you have been sweating, change into a new, clean, DRY layer first, too!

 – Hand wipes